memphis242/biski64/README.md

 return output;
 ```

 *(Note: This a for reduced state demonstration only.
-Use the above full `biski64()` implementation to ensure pipelined performance and the minimum period length of 2^64.)*
+Use the above full `biski64()` implementations to ensure pipelined performance and the minimum period length of 2^64.)*

-## Third Party Testing

-Christopher Wellons (skeeto) has tested `biski64` in his [PRNG Shootout](https://github.com/skeeto/prng64-shootout/commit/b018d283) and [commented in Reddit](https://www.reddit.com/r/C_Programming/comments/1kvhgmh/comment/muc3uvb/?context=3):

->Great stuff!
-When I plug it into my shootout, it's as fast as dualmix128 (i.e. saturates my benchmark), but with loopmix128's better properties.
-The 40-byte state is slightly heavy, but not bad at all, and certainly better than the gigantic states of classical PRNGs (Mersenne Twister, Lagged Fibonacci). **As far as I can tell, biski64 would be a good PRNG to deploy in real programs.**

 ## Notes